benjaminburzan/coding-style-guide/iOS.md

 ## Dot-Notation Syntax

 Dot-notation should **always** be used for accessing and mutating properties.
-Bracket notation is preferred in all other instances.
+Bracket notation is to be used for non-property accesses.

 **For example:**